jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

 The big, obvious optimization is to reduce that `cs_change` delay in the kernel spi driver.
 As the patch above showed, I removed the delay entirely.

-Because nothing happens immediately, the cs line still toggles for about 0.5 us which is far more then the required 1 clock cycle the device requires.
+Because nothing happens immediately, the cs line still toggles for about 0.5 us which is more then the required 1 clock cycle the device requires.

 With that change the delay between reads goes from 13 us to ~3.6 us.